 PASC will have responsibility for advising on policy initiatives that support the University’s Accessibility Framework.

-One representative from each of: Advancement, Financial Services, Human Resources, Labour Relations, Marketing and Communications, Human Rights and Equity, Office of Indigenous Initiatives, University Counsel, VP Research or delegate, Provost or delegate, Principal delegate, Vice-Provost and Dean of Student Affairs or delegate, AMS Vice President (University Affairs), SGPS Vice President, Professional, 1 faculty member selected by the Provost after consultation with the Deans, 1 SLT Member – Committee Chair, Ombudsperson to be advisory to the committee
+One representative from each of: Advancement, Financial Services, Human Resources, Labour Relations, Faculty Relations, Marketing and Communications, Human Rights and Equity, Office of Indigenous Initiatives, University Counsel, VP Research or delegate, Provost or delegate, Principal delegate, Vice-Provost and Dean of Student Affairs or delegate, AMS Vice President (University Affairs), SGPS Vice President, Professional, 1 faculty member selected by the Provost after consultation with the Deans, 1 SLT Member – Committee Chair, Ombudsperson to be advisory to the committee

 A Secretary assigned by the Chair will provide executive support.